 Report: the value of capital markets to the UK economy

-May 2020 • Capital markets • by William Wright & Eivind Friis Hamre
+May 2020 • Rebooting UK capital markets post Brexit • by William Wright & Eivind Friis Hamre

 This report shows that capital markets have a vital role to play in supporting the UK economy through the Covid crisis and driving a recovery.
 The report identifies 1,000 large UK companies that use the capital markets to support their day-to-day business, raise capital, or manage their risks.
 These companies employ nearly six million people in the UK and represent nearly 90% of UK firms with revenues of more than £200m.